shuruichen24/ACC102-miniassignment-track2/README.md

 ## 5. How to Run
 To run this notebook, you need:

-1. Python 3 with the following libraries installed:
-    - `pandas`
-    - `matplotlib`
-    - `wrds`
+1.  **Python 3 Environment with Required Libraries** All dependencies are listed in the `requirements.txt` file.
+You can install them automatically using:
+    ```bash
+    pip install -r requirements.txt
+    ```
+    The core libraries used are:
+    - `pandas`: For data cleaning and financial ratio calculations
+    - `matplotlib`: For visualizing profit margin trends
+    - `wrds`: For accessing the WRDS Compustat database

+2.  **Valid WRDS Account**
-2. A valid WRDS account to access the Compustat database.
+    You need an active WRDS account to connect to the Compustat database and retrieve the financial data used in this analysis.

+3.  **Run the Notebook**
-3. Clone this repository and open the `.ipynb` file in Jupyter Notebook or JupyterLab.
+    - Clone or download this GitHub repository
+    - Open the `.ipynb` file in Jupyter Notebook or JupyterLab
+    - Run all cells sequentially (WRDS login is required when executing the data acquisition step)

 ## 6.Product link /Demo
 https://github.com/shuruichen24/ACC102-miniassignment-track2